bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Thermal_comfort_indices_-_Mean_radiant_temperature,_1979-2019.md

 ***

 **Visualisation and Navigation**
-The mean radiant temperature (MRT) based on the ERA5-HEAT dataset is presented for each month and year from 1979 to 2019.
+The mean radiant temperature (MRT) is presented for each month and year from 1979 to 2019.

 MRT statistics are also available via the "Explore in Detail" button as national, sub-national and trans-national area-means for which time series data can be plotted.